intel/llvm/sycl/doc/SYCLPluginInterface.md

 ### Plugin discovery

+Plugins are physically dynamic libraries or shared objects.
+The process to discover plugins will follow the following guidelines.

+The SYCL Runtime will search for plugins at env LD_LIBRARY_PATH location on Linux and env LIB on Windows, with names in the format of libpiXXX.so and query them.
+An extension to the search mechanism is to use a configuration file which lists all the available plugins and their locations.
+This file can be stored along with SYCL Runtime.
+Plugins should expose the information of supported PI API version as a constant string, so it can be read without loading the library.
+The user can select/disable a specifc plugin with an environment variable.
+The Plugin Interface queries the plugins on the supported PI version and check for compatibility.
+The Plugin Interface then queries each plugin for all Interface Functions corresponding function pointers and populate a list of these pointers for each plugin.
+As an extension, the plugin can provide a populated function pointer table/struct for each device attached to the plugin.
+A trace mechanism should be provided to log the discovery/connection/device enumeration process.
+Eg: Display all the plugins being discovered, their information and supported PI version.
+List attached devices and their properties.

-Plugins are physically dynamic libraries stored somewhere in the system where the SYCL runtime runs.
-TBD - design and describe the process in details.
+ TBD - design and describe the process in detail.

 #### Plugin binary interface
+Currently the plugins should export all the symbols that are present in the file pi.h.
+In the future, this document will list the minimum set of Interface APIs to be supported by Plugins.
+This will also require adding functionality to SYCL Runtime to work with such limited functionality plugins.

-TBD - list and describe all the symbols plugin must export in order to be picked up by the SYCL runtime for offload.
+TBD - list and describe all the symbols that a plugin must export in order to be picked up by the SYCL runtime for offload.

+#### Connection to a Plugin
+Plugin selection can be forced via environment variable: SYCL_PI_USE.
+Default is OpenCL Plugin.
+The connection is established when PI is forwarding the PI API calls needed to run the program to the selected plugin.
+There is pi.def file that lists all PI API to query/connect each API entries.
+The Plugin interface will have to check that the supported PI API version info is in sync with the actual API entries being available in plugins.

 #### OpenCL plugin